hipe/tmx/tmx/doc/issues.md

+[#020] #open omni "did you mean.."
+             precursor to: [#019] & [#018]
+             the "did you mean.." expression should reflect the availble operations across the whole omni operator branch.

+[#019] #wish omni fuzzy resolution
+             new tests to cover this
+             (related: [#018] the omni help system (design these together).) tmx CLI fuzzy resolution for the first token must not happen at the level of a single operator branch (for #here these three categories). rather, the fuzzy search must happen across all N sources in series, for it to work correctly.

+[#018] #wish omni help screen/system
+             new tests to cover this:
+             (related: [#019] the omni fuzzy search (design these together).) the tmx help system for its top level must reflect operators available from all sources: first the "intrisic" operations (test-all, reports, map), then the "mounted sidesystem" operators (etc many), then the "mounted one-off executables" that exist in [tmx] (in its `bin/` directory). a major implementation decision is whether to build the "omni branch" early for all invocations or whether to build it lazily, only for "did you mean.." a major design decision is whether to express the omni splay outright or whether..

 [#017] #wish here's guys that don't have "mounting" in tmx that might want it -
              [sa], [dt], [my], [gv]

+[#016] #hole
-[#016] #open unbreak [tmx]'s heart - use new API somehow to bring old tmx back
+             ( #was: unbreak [tmx]'s heart - use new API somehow to bring old tmx back
-               - integration of sidesystems with TMX should happen in the sides, not TMX
+                - integration of sidesystems with TMX should happen in the sides, not TMX )

 [#015] #wish unify other tmx node-centric services (that big dependency graph)